 How to Enable Task Scheduler History in Windows 11

-Once enabled, Windows will record every event for your tasks.
-You can view this detailed log in the Event Viewer under Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational.
-This provides a clear audit trail for all your automation.
+Once enabled, you access these detailed logs within the Event Viewer, specifically under Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational.

 How to enable or disable Task Scheduler history